Skip to content

 Legend of Etna of the beautiful Nymph:

 Daughter of Uranus and Gea (personification of Heaven and Earth), Nymph Etna was the protagonist of several episodes.
-From the loving union with the god of fire Hephaestus.
-The legend tells that Nymph Etna completed the pregnancy of the twins hiding under the Volcano.
+From the loving union with the god of fire Hephaestus, the legend tells that Nymph Etna completed the pregnancy of the twins hiding under the Volcano.
 The future unborn children will see the light twice: the first when Etna gives birth, the second when they come out of the belly of the mountain.

 Legend of Hephaestus: